LayZeeDK/ngx-cli-9-monorepo/README.md

-# Angular CLI version 9 monorepo
+# Nx-style monorepo using Angular CLI version 9

 Two apps with shared features, composed using a feature shell library.
 Also sharing an environment library.